 A and D are childhood friends.
 At some point during their life they even considered being together, but somehow things didn't happen.

+Later in life they were still very good friends, both in different serious relations.
 Also, the boundaries between A and D were clear, it was many times that while talking with him, A felt she wasn't fair to her partner.
 She asked herself - Should I share this with him or should I share it with my significant other?
 If I want my lover to be also my friend, well, I should switch gears.

 With hard work A managed to create a certain complicity between her and her partner and got over the feeling of guilt.